Child Support Modifications

 By Fred Dunsing on January 12, 2020

-After an agreement to pay child support has been made, it can be altered later on based on a number of factors.
+After an agreement or order to pay child support has been made, it can be altered later on based on a number of factors.
 The amount provided in child support can go up or go down.
-This can be negotiated between former spouses, agreed upon through the use of a mediator, or decided by a judge.
-Reaching a new child support amount can be easier said than done, which is they our family law firm serving Denver, Avon, and Vail Valley, CO is here to help.
+This can be negotiated between parents (if the agreement does not unnecessarily deprive the child of support), agreed upon through the use of a mediator, or decided by a judge after filing a motion.
+The local child support enforcement until or department of human services also can institute orders and/or modifications.
+Reaching a new child support amount can be easier said than done, which is our family law practice serving Denver and Vail Valley, CO is here to help.

 Let’s go over some of the basics when it comes to modifying child support amounts and reaching an agreement between parents.
 Family law attorneys Fred A. Dunsing, Lucy H. Deakins, and Joseph W. Galera can discuss this topic with you in more detail during a legal consultation.